NitinReddyKamsani/Node/Readme.md

 -> V8 is a google javasript engine to run javascript on the web browser -> V8 is written in c++
 -> V8 follows the ECMA Script
--> ECMA Script is a standard for the scripting languages lie javascript,jscript and Actionscript -> Node.js contins the browser engine and some super-power to make the program run -> V8 converts the high language code to machine language code(Binary)
+-> ECMAScript is a standard for scripting languages like JavaScript, JScript, and ActionScript.
+-> Node.js contains the V8 JavaScript engine (also used in browsers like Chrome) and provides additional modules (often called "super-powers") that allow JavaScript to interact with the operating system, like accessing the file system and networking, enabling it to run as a standalone program.
+-> The V8 engine compiles JavaScript (a high-level language) into machine code (binary) so the computer can execute it.

 Day-3 :
 -> If you want to use one module inside another module we use require() with the path name.